DREDGE-Mods/WinchModTemplate/README.md

 You will want to change most of these fields

 - `Name`: This is the human readable name of your mod.
 They will see this name in the mod manager and on the website.
 - `ModGUID`: This is the unique identifier for your mod.
 To prevent overlaps, you should make this `[YourName].[ModName]`.
 For example, `xen.CosmicHorrorFishingBuddies`.
+If you did your find-replaces correctly this will already be set to an appropriate unique id.
 - `ModAssembly`: The main `.dll` file for your mod.
 This should be changed along with all other references to `WinchModTemplate` in a find/replace on all files.
 - `MinWinchVersion`: Set this to be the current Winch version you're using.
 - `EntryPoint`: This is the class and method that is initially called to start your mod.
 Normally you can just leave this alone.